MEET THE ELEPHANT THOUGHTS

 He is an active parishioner of All Saints’ Anglican Church.
 Also, he has been involved politically as the Liberal candidate in the 2019 federal election.

-Read Jillian's Bio
+Read John's Bio

 Read Martin's Bio